oblac/jodd/README.md

 ## Building Jodd

-Jodd is built with Maven 3 on JDK6.
+Jodd is built with Maven 3.
 After cloning Jodd git repo, you can build the full release with:

     mvn -P release